Bullocks Wilshire: Exterior

 The exterior is notable for its 241 ft tower whose top is sheathed in copper, tarnished green.
 At one time, the tower peak had a light that could be seen for miles around.
 The stylized relief, above the Wilshire Boulevard entrance, was designed by George Stanley, designer of the Oscar.
+Among the workers laboring on the project may have been Sam Rodia, builder of the Watts Towers.

 Bullocks Wilshire's innovation was that it was one of the first department stores in Los Angeles to cater to the burgeoning automobile culture.
 It was located in a then-mostly residential district, its objective to attract shoppers who wanted a closer place to shop than Downtown Los Angeles.
 Traditional display windows faced the sidewalk, but they were decorated to catch the eyes of motorists.
 Since most customers would arrive by vehicle, the most appealing entrance was placed in the rear.
 Under the city's first department store porte cochere, valets in livery welcomed patrons and parked their cars.